Wirehive/nagiosplugins/README.md

 Wirehive Nagios Plugins
 =======================
 This repository is a set of Nagios plugins that have been either built from scratch or improved by Wirehive.
 At Wirehive we make heavy use of the Nagios Core product in the core of our monitoring platform.
+This by no means represents the entirety of the plugins we use, however we will release mroe as the become tidy and fit for consumption :)

 check_memcached